Eastern El Salvador

 Most travelers race down the Carretera Interamericana in search of El Salvador's western attractions or, if heading east, the Nicaraguan border.
 However, the wild east of the country is a diverse geographical region that warrants greater consideration.

-The quaint village of Alegría, the visceral war history around Morazán, and the long, sandy surf beaches near El Cuco and Las Flores will give even the most worldly traveler something to savor.
-They see only fleeting traffic from nearby cities such as San Miguel, the working-class capital with a distinctly cavalier attitude.
+The quaint village of Alegría, the visceral war history around Morazán and the long, sandy surf beaches near El Cuco and Las Flores will give even the most worldly traveler something to savor.
+They see only fleeting traffic from nearby cities such as San Miguel, a city with a distinctly cavalier attitude.
 Real off-the-beaten-track coastal adventure is found at Bahía de Jiquilisco, where birdlife soars, and in tiny fishing villages with little contact with the outside world.